 BECOME AN Invasive-Wise Tourism ParTner

-If you’re interested in being involved in Invasive-Wise Tourism following the 2021 pilot, please complete the form below and we will contact you for the second intake.
+If you’re interested in being involved in Invasive-Wise Tourism, please complete the form below and we will contact you for the second intake.

 THANKS TO OUR PARTNERS AND ADVISORS

-A special thanks to all our partners who have offered their time and expertise piloting the Invasive-Wise Tourism program in 2021.
+A special thanks to all our partners who have offered their time and expertise piloting the Invasive-Wise Tourism program.

 Endless Adventure is river rafting, kayaking and paddling company based on the Slocan River in Crescent Valley, BC.
 Operating since 2006, Endless Adventure is dedicated to the preservation of BC’s rivers through sustainable adventure recreation.
 They offer rafting, kayaking, paddle boarding, courses, river tours and rentals, and are an active partner in the Invasive-Wise Tourism program.
 Their professional guides and staff have taken the Tourism and Invasive Species course, and they are implementing best practices with their guests and watercraft to protect BC’s waters from invasive species.
 Endless Adventure are leaders in water based sustainable recreation, and ISCBC is proud to work with their team.